TheKevSter35/css-to-the-rescue-1920/README.md

 ## Wishlist
 * Make the soundwave 100% responsive
-* Change car colors if the user press boost button
+* Change car colors if the user press boost button or go left/right
-* make the sun/planet turn
+* Make the sun/planet turn